Protect Yourself Against Cybercriminals

 What is phishing?

 Cybercriminals use phishing (among other techniques) to con individuals into revealing sensitive information or install malware on their computers.
-With ever more sophisticated phishing techniques, it’s no wonder identity theft is on the rise.
-But, there are several easy steps you can take to protect your personal information:
+With ever-more sophisticated phishing techniques, it’s no wonder identity theft is on the rise.
+But, there are several easy steps you can take to protect your personal information.

 As the California Department of Justice warns, even though an email may claim to be from a reputable organization, “scam artists ‘phish’ for victims by pretending to be banks, stores or government agencies.”
 Responding to emails like this, or downloading their attachments, could put you at risk for identity theft.
 When in doubt, delete.

-2. Unliking identity theft on social media
+Identity theft scams on social media

-So no matter how much you want to know if you’re a unicorn or a dragon, Journey or Aerosmith, don’t click and definitely don’t share.
+So, no matter how much you want to know if you’re a unicorn or a dragon, Journey or Aerosmith, don’t click and definitely don’t share.

 When browsing the internet, have you ever seen a pop-up window like this: “Warning!
 Your Computer is Infected!
 Click Here to Download Anti-Malware!”

 In a moment of panic, you might be tempted to click and download the anti-malware thinking it’ll help.
-But often these programs are “Trojan Horses” that could give cybercriminals access to your hard drive, according to the Department of Homeland Security.
-Worse, some companies charge hundreds of dollars to remove the malware they put there in the first place, says the Federal Trade Commission.
+But often these programs are Trojan horses that could give cybercriminals access to your hard drive or banking information, according to the Cybersecurity and Infrastructure Security Agency.

-Smishing (SMS phishing) is equally dangerous with scammers sending texts like “Call Now to Reactivate Your Credit Card” or “Text Back to Receive Your Free Gaming System,” when the real intent is to gather bank, credit card, and debit card information.
+Smishing (SMS phishing) is equally dangerous with scammers sending texts like “Call Now to Reactivate Your Credit Card,” or “Text Back to Receive Your Free Gaming System,” when the real intent is to gather bank, credit card, and debit card information.

 So be wary of unknown callers and texters.
 If you’re unsure, a quick internet search of the phone number may reveal some information about whoever is contacting you.

 What can you do?

-The most important step is to stay vigilant and think twice before sharing information on the internet or over the phone.
+According to FTC, the most important step is to stay vigilant and think twice before sharing information on the internet or over the phone.
 But cybercriminals can catch even the most careful consumers off guard.
 In these cases, an identity theft protection product can help provide you with tools to help you protect yourself.

 You may also be interested in